-The Swedish trial is considered a much better alternative as not only does it replace the plastic toy with immersive tech, but it also encourages children to take the disposable packaging and repurpose it for something else.
-A win-win for the planet.
+The Swedish trial is considered a much better alternative.
+Not only does it replace plastic toys with immersive tech, but encourages children to take disposable packaging and repurpose it.
+A win-win for the planet!

 5.13 billion people have some sort of mobile device.
 Innovative technology is allowing brands to scale their operations to a level previously impossible.
 AR technology allows anyone with a smartphone to engage with brands.
 VR technology, while still less accessible, will likely increase in popularity in the coming years.

 In 2019, tech market research firm IDC predicts that VR and AR headset makers will sell 7.6 million headsets, the vast majority of which are expected to be VR.
 That’s up from just 5.9 million in 2018.
-While it’s not incredibly fast, and a large number of them are sold to enterprises rather than individual consumers, they are increasing.
+While it’s not incredibly fast, and a large number of enterprises buy it rather than individual consumers, they are increasing.

 Once consumers have engaged with a brand through this immersive technology, some industry experts believe they’re more likely to come back for more than with traditional marketing.

 Nick Riggall, VP of emerging technologies at the George P. Johnson Experience Marketing agency, who works with tech giants CISCO, IBM, and Google, raises some interesting points on this.
 He argues that these immersive technological approaches might deliver softer but more meaningful results in the long term.
-This approach moves away from chasing leads and sign-ups as a numerical value and works towards creating an emotional connection with consumers, which should ultimately drive more authentic and long-lasting brand loyalty.
+This approach moves away from chasing leads and sign-ups as a numerical value.
+Instead, we work towards creating an emotional connection with consumers, which should ultimately drive more authentic and long-lasting brand loyalty.

-With the rapid improvement in quality and accessibility of immersive technology, and increasing pressure on companies to create as little waste as possible, it’s likely the shift towards tech-focused brand marketing will only increase in the future.
+There is rapid improvement in the quality and accessibility of immersive technology, and increasing pressure on companies to create as little waste as possible.
+Subsequently, it’s likely the shift towards tech-focused brand marketing will only increase in the future.

 These immersive technologies transcend the confines of digital and physical brand marketing and create an experience that merges the two.
 Whether it’s at an event, in a store, or in someone’s home, these digital experiences encourage physical participation, which maximizes brand engagement.

-You might not be ready to fully buy into the VR/AR world, but more and more big brands are testing out the waters and seeing some pretty exciting outcomes.
+You might not be ready to fully buy into the VR/AR world, but more and more big brands are testing the waters.
+As a result, they are seeing some pretty exciting outcomes.
 So don’t be late to the (virtual) party …